mafernando/laravel-app/readme.md

 Clone the repository.

+Generate Dockerfile and docker-compose.yml and add them to the respository.

-Run `docker-compose up` from inside the repository to deploy a Laravel app container and a MySQL db container.
+Then run `docker-compose up` from inside the repository to deploy a Laravel app container and a MySQL db container.

 Attach to the app container using `docker exec`: